A construction project adjacent to my property is generating noise and dust.

 If the construction appears to be taking place on private property, you should call the Building and Safety Department at (714) 536-5241.

-Can I get the messy tree in front of my residence removed?
+Can I get the parkway tree in front of my residence removed?

-A request to remove a City tree will be considered for approval when one, or a combination, of the following occurs:
+A request to remove a City tree will be considered for approval when inspection by Tree Maintenance staff confirms one or more of the following:

 Removals will also be considered when property owners have demonstrated that a tree in the right-of-way has caused damage to a private sewer line or other public substructures that may not be repaired without removal of the tree.
 (See sewer lateral program)